priestc/giotto/README.md

 What is Giotto?
 ===============

-Giotto is a python application framework.
-Not quite a web framework, but it does include plumbing for deploying applications through a web server.

-Giotto's goal is to promote wriring application that have explicitely defined boundaries between the application's model, view and controller layers.
+Giotto is a python web framework.
+It encourages a functional style where model, view and controlelr code is strongly decoupled.

+Key Features of Giotto include:

+* "Your code calls the framework" style over "Framework calls your code" style
+* Generic views, generic models and multiple pluggable controllers
+* Automatic URL routing
+* Extensible functionality

 To discuss Giotto, please visit the [google group](https://groups.google.com/forum/#!forum/giotto-framework) To read Giotto's documentation, go [here](http://giotto.readthedocs.org/en/latest/index.html)